-From Euphoria to Emergency
+Parachute Malfunction: From Euphoria to Emergency

-By the time Murray had done so, she was just 700 feet from the ground.
-Adrenaline coursing through her veins, fear, and panic set in, causing her to spin uncontrollably while airborne.
-Constant spinning prevented the secondary chute from inflating properly, resulting in her surrendering into a fire ant-breeding mound.
+By the time Murray pulled the ripcord for her reserve, she was only 700 feet from the ground.
+Adrenaline coursing through her veins caused fear and panic set in, and she didn’t take effective action to prevent herself from spinning.
+Constant rotation prevented the secondary chute from inflating properly, inevitably leading to a forceful crash landing into a fire ant-breeding mound.

-Fire Ant Stings Potentially Saved Murray’s Life
+Life Saving Stings: Fire Ants Potentially Saved Joan Murray’s Life

 Once a skydiver, always a skydiver